hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

     values are UTF-8 or ISO-8859-1.

 * `field_delimiter` (Optional) - The separator for fields in a CSV file.

-* `quote` (Optional) - The value that is used to quote data sections in a CSV file.
-If your data does not contain quoted sections, set the property value to an empty string.
-If your data contains quoted newline characters, you must also set the `allow_quoted_newlines` property to true.
-    Default value is ".

 * `skip_leading_rows` (Optional) - The number of rows at the top of a CSV file that BigQuery will skip when reading the data.